token-tricksters/deep-learning-nlp/README.md

 To contribute to the project, please follow the following steps:

-Clone the repository to your local machine and install the pre-commit hook.
+Clone the repository to your local machine.
 ````
 git clone git@gitlab.gwdg.de:deep-learning-nlp/token-tricksters.git
-pip install pre-commit && pre-commit install
 ````

 Add the upstream repository as a remote and disable pushing to it.
 This allows you to pull from the upstream repository but not push to it.